Alessio-Lovato-Unipd/locobot_ws/src/locobot_control/README.md

 **Input Arguments:**
 - `container`: Name of an existing node container to load launched nodes into.
 If unset, a new container will be created.
 - `apriltag_config_file`: Full path to the apriltag configuration file to use.
 - `kinect_config_file`: Full path to the kinect configuration file to use.

+### robot.launch.py

+This launch file is used to bring up the required packages in the NUC of the Locobot.
+If the `nav2_param_file` is not set, the default file for navigation will be selected basing on the `nav_controller` argument.

+**Input Arguments:**
+- `external_urdf_loc`: The file path to the custom URDF file to include in the Interbotix robot. (default: *urdf/locobot_tag.urdf.xacro*)
+- `nav2_param_file`: The file path to the params YAML file. (default: ``)
+- `rs_camera_param`: The file path to the Realsense camera configuration file. (default: *rs_camera.yaml*)
+- `container`: Name of an existing node container to load launched nodes into.
+If unset, a new container will be created for the apriltag detections.
+- `nav_controller`: The controller plugin to be used in Nav2.
+Can be *mppi* or *rpp*. (default: *mppi*)

+### remote.launch.py

+This launch file is used to launch the remote environment with the Azure Kinect camera, the apriltag node and .
+Not to be used on the NUC but on a remote machine connected to the kinect camera network.

+**Input Arguments:**
+- `container`: Name of an existing node container to load launched nodes into.
+If unset, a new container will be created for the apriltag detections.
+- `only_camera`: If set to `true`, only the camera and apriltag node will be launched.
+- `apriltag_config_file`: Full path to the apriltag configuration file to use.
+- `kinect_config_file`: Full path to the kinect configuration file to use.